Romania's varried relief and climate create ideal conditions for active vacations.

 Find a great hiking trail is quite easy in Romania; hiking in the Carpathian Mountains offers the opportunity to discover innumerable places of natural beauty: mountain peaks, gorges, lakes, forests, caves, mud volcanoes and fossil deposits.

-Romania is home to more than 400 parks and nature reservations protecting hundreds of species of flora and fauna.
+Romania is home to more than 400 parks and nature reserves protecting hundreds of species of flora and fauna.

 The variety of terrain, from mountainous to gentle, offers something for every hiker regardless of skill or level.